 - 4 oz semi-sweet chocolate chips (113g)

-- In a microwave safe bowl, place the 4 ounces chocolate chips and the butter and heat at 50% power for 2-3 minutes, stirring every 30 seconds until the chocolate is almost melted.
-Continue stirring until it is completely melted.
-Spread evenly over the chilled custard layer.
-Chill for several hours or overnight.
+- For the topping: In a microwave safe bowl, place the 4 ounces chocolate chips and the butter and heat at 50% power for 2-3 minutes, stirring every 30 seconds until the chocolate is almost melted.
+Continue stirring until the chocolate is completely melted.

 Where did I serve them?
 Why, at Whisky Wednesday, of course!
 I made sure Keith would be there, and he (and the rest of the WW crew) loved them.
 He even commented that these bars may be even better paired with the single malt scotches we were tasting than with the Courvoisier VSOP from his college days.
 Canada, your secret is out, but I, for one, am grateful.
 To Canada from Boston, with love!